gemfire/spring-data-for-vmware-gemfire/documentation/spring_data_landing_page.md

         }
         ```

-1. Your application is now ready to connect with your [vmware-gemfire-short-name] instance.
+1. Your application is now ready to connect with your GemFire instance.

 ## Reference Guide